 While enforcement proceedings come with risks and costs, it is sometimes important to act when someone is infringing on your IP.
-In addition, if you become aware of someone infringing on your IP you probably should not wait too long before acting to enforce your rights, if you intend to act.
+In addition, if you become aware of someone infringing on your IP, and you intend to act, you probably should not wait too long before acting to enforce your rights.

 However, as has been previously alluded to, enforcing your IP through litigation is not without risk.

 The party you are suing can seek to invalidate your IP rights and, if successful, you risk losing your rights.

 For example, in the case of patents, it is often possible for a competitor to file for a re-examination of your patents by the patent office.
 Through the re-examination process, your patent might be invalidated altogether or its claims may be modified.